dcdominiak/dcdominiak.github.io/_posts/2017-10-22-udacity-aind-lessons-learned-3.md

 ### Leverage pretrained model using transfer learning

 Transfer learning is a technique common in image classification systems whereby a pretrained deep neural network model is used as the lower layers of the new, custom network.
-The top layer of the pretrained model, typically a fully-connected layer with a softmax output, is replaced with one or more fully-connected layers.
+The top layer of the pretrained model, typically a fully-connected layer with a softmax output, is replaced with one or more fully-connected layers customized to the task at hand (such as recognizing appliances in images of home interiors).
 During training, only the weights of the new top layers are learned.
 The weights of the pretrained model stay fixed.

 Why does this architecture work well?
 The pretrained network has learned a set of features that are generally useful in image classification tasks.
 The new top layers are trained to combine those features to classify images into the new set of categories.

 ### Precompute bottleneck features to use during training of the new model

-To recap, best practice is transfer learning to arrive at the architecture for an image classifier:
+To recap, best practice architecture for an image classifier is to use transfer learning if at all possible:

   * Take a freely available, pretrained image classification deep neural network,
   * Remove its classification layer, then